ajay2002-web/Diabetes-Prediction-using-Logistic-Regression/README.md

 # Diabetes-Prediction-using-Logistic-Regression
-## In this project, I have predicted diabetes disease using Logistic Regression model.Following are the librabries I have used
+##  Logistic regression is a machine learning model used to perform binary classification.
+In this project, I have predicted diabetes disease using Logistic Regression model.
+Following are the librabries I have used
 ### pandas, numpy, matplotlib.pyplot, seaborn and sklearn

 ## Following are the steps I performed in this project